rewired/weed-breed-js/docs/README.md

 This folder provides an overview of the Weed Breed simulation game.
 The project simulates cannabis cultivation using a tick-based engine.

+For setup instructions and running the project, see [Setup](setup.md).

 ## Directory Structure

 - [Architecture](architecture/overview.md) – high level system design and references to key modules.
 See also the [ADRs](architecture/adr/) for individual decisions.